andrew/ultimate-awesome/README.md

 - [awesome-list](https://github.com/Kyr/awesome-list) - It should be a summary for npm/GitHub/etc researching for different libs .
 - [awesome-algofairness](https://github.com/kyrcha/awesome-algofairness) - A curated list of awesome algorithmic fairness resources.
 - [awesome-camera-projects](https://github.com/l4es/awesome-camera-projects) - Imported from
+- [database-free-tutorials](https://github.com/labex-labs/database-free-tutorials) - Practice Database Free Tutorials | This repo collects 28 of free tutorials for Database.
+A comprehensive learning path for mastering popular database systems including MySQL, Redis, MongoDB, and PostgreSQL.
+This Skill Tree offers structured learning for database beginners, covering essential conc.
+- [kali-free-tutorials](https://github.com/labex-labs/kali-free-tutorials) - Practice Kali Linux Free Tutorials | This repo collects 51 of free tutorials for Kali Linux.
+Kali is a specialized Linux distribution designed for security researchers and penetration testers.
+This Skill Tree offers a comprehensive learning path for mastering Kali Linux.
+It’s perfect for beginner.
+- [nmap-free-tutorials](https://github.com/labex-labs/nmap-free-tutorials) - Practice Nmap Free Tutorials | This repo collects 11 of free tutorials for Nmap.
+Nmap is a powerful open-source tool for network exploration and security auditing.
+This Skill Tree offers a comprehensive learning path to master Nmap.
+It’s perfect for cybersecurity beginners, providing a structured.
 - [awesome-op](https://github.com/laithyounes-archive/awesome-op) - Awesome Links & Resources for OP Team.
 - [awesome-blog](https://github.com/Lawrrrrr/awesome-blog) - Awesome blog activity.
 - [amazing-insight-and-delivery](https://github.com/lb-lewisham/amazing-insight-and-delivery) - An "awesome list" of insight and delivery.